Piano lessons near me in Durham, NC

 Rhythm and Note Values

-Paula taught 29 days ago
+Paula taught about 2 months ago

 The student and tutor worked on playing a piano piece, "A Very Happy Song," focusing on accurate note reading, finger placement, and sight-reading techniques.
 The tutor provided corrective feedback and guided the student through specific sections of the music.
 The session aimed to improve the student's ability to follow sheet music and play as written.